 There are a variety of methods to invest in gold.
 You can opt to buy physical gold in the form of bars, you can buy gold bonds issued by the RBI, you can also buy e-gold that is issued by commodity exchanges or even put your money in gold futures.
 One of the advantages of Gold ETFs is that it can be held in your regular demat account and can be bought and sold like any stock.
 Gold ETFs are fairly liquid in India.

 This is a corollary to the previous point and you can actually buy and sell gold ETFs on the normal stock exchange using your existing trading account.
-Like in case of shares, these Gold ETFs will get credited or debited to your demat account and has no lock-in requirements.
+Like in case of shares, these Gold ETFs will get credited or debited to your demat account and have no lock-in requirements.

 This is where gold ETFs are unlike a normal mutual fund.
 When you buy units of a mutual fund scheme from the AMC, the AUM of the fund increases and when you redeem units the AUM of the fund reduces.
 In case of ETF, there is only transfer of ownership from seller to buyer and the ETF AUM remains constant.

 In case you are worried about what happens to your money, remember that gold ETFs are regulated by SEBI and every unit is backed by physical gold.
-Normally, gold funds tend to keep their physical gold in custody with Bank of Nova Scotia.
+Normally, gold funds tend to keep their physical gold in custody with the Bank of Nova Scotia.
 What you need to be assured of is that every unit of gold ETF is secured by equivalent physical gold.

 There is a price risk in gold ETFs just as there is price risk in gold.
 If the price of gold goes up then the price of the gold ETF also goes up and vice versa.
 There is no other factor that impacts the price of Gold ETF other than the price of physical gold.
 The largest gold ETF in India, GOLDBEES, operates at a fraction of 1 gram of gold.